-DWWA judge profile: Stephen Brook - Decanter
+DWWA Regional Chair for Piedmont: Stephen Brook - Decanter

-Stephen Brook is the Regional Chair for the USA at the Decanter World Wine Awards (DWWA)
+Stephen Brook is the Regional Chair for Piedmont at the Decanter World Wine Awards (DWWA) 2019.

 Stephen Brook

 Stephen Brook has been a contributing editor to Decanter since 1996 and has won a clutch of awards for his writing on wine.

-The author of almost 40 books, his works include Complete Bordeaux, now the definitive study of the region and in its third edition, and The Wines of California, which won three awards.
+The author of almost 30 books, his works include The Complete Bordeaux, now the definitive study of the region and in its third edition, and The Wines of California, which won three awards.

 Follow Stephen on Twitter at @StephenPBrook or visit his website